The Basics: Overview

-Teens ages 15 to 17 are usually either finished or close to finishing puberty.
+Teens ages 15 to 17 may be nearing the end of puberty.
 Puberty is when a child’s body develops into an adult’s body.

-- Get more information about puberty to share with your son.
+- Get more information about puberty to share with your daughter

-- Get more information about puberty to share with your daughter.
+- Get more information about puberty to share with your son

 Teens might not ask you questions about sex, their bodies, or relationships.
 That’s why it’s a good idea for you to start the conversation.
-You can also encourage your teen to ask the doctor or nurse questions about body changes.
+You can also encourage your teen to ask the doctor or nurse any questions they have about body changes or other health concerns.